 What to Pack: Fall is generally quite pleasant—not too hot, not too cold.
 While there will still be warmer days, cooler temperatures make it appropriate to wear sweaters, light layers, and pants.
 Like any time of year, good walking shoes are still crucial.

 Winter in Japan

 Winter in Japan is dry and sunny, with temperatures that rarely drop below freezing—except for the country's northern reaches of Sapporo and the like.
 Snowfall occurs the further north you go, with central Japan receiving light dustings as well.
 Winter in Southern Japan is mild.
 The last day of the year is called "Omisoka," and "Oshogatsu" is the Japanese New Year.

 What to Pack: Japan can have freezing winters, depending on where you visit, which means winter staples like a heavy coat, a scarf, gloves, and hat, are all must-packs.
 If you're visiting the northern region of the country, where several feet of snow is common, make sure to pack sturdy, waterproof boots or shoes.

-According to the agency, there are 108 active volcanoes in Japan.
+According to the Japan Meteorological Agency, there are 108 active volcanoes in Japan.
 Please be aware of volcanic warnings and restrictions when you visit any volcanic areas in Japan.
 While Japan is a great country to visit during any time of the year, you should take precautions to stay safe if you plan to visit the country during a time when perilous weather is common.